Smoky Mountain Ziplines - Tourist attraction in Pigeon Forge, Tennessee

 First-time zipliners looking for a guided experience • Families with kids 8 and older • Groups wanting a mix of thrills and laughs

-Book the first tour of the day (usually 9 AM) - you'll get cooler temperatures, better visibility, and the guides are fresh and energetic.
+Pro tip: Book the first tour of the day (usually 9 AM) - you'll get cooler temperatures, better visibility, and the guides are fresh and energetic.

 About Smoky Mountain Ziplines

-Smoky Mountain Ziplines consistently ranks among the top adventure attractions in Pigeon Forge, offering a guided 7-line canopy tour that covers 4,200 feet of cable with speeds reaching 25 mph and heights exceeding 150 feet.
+Smoky Mountain Ziplines ranks among the top adventure attractions in Pigeon Forge, offering a guided 7-line canopy tour that covers 4,200 feet of cable with speeds reaching 25 mph and heights exceeding 150 feet.

 Visitors should note that the military truck ride can be quite bumpy.
 Guests with back issues may find the jostling uncomfortable, so this factor should be considered when making reservations.

-At around $100 per person, the experience costs more than some area activities, but the exceptional guides justify the premium price.
+At around $100 per person, the experience costs more than some area activities, but the knowledgeable guides justify the premium price.
 They bring genuine humor to the tour and excel at putting nervous first-timers at ease.

 Reservations are required for all tours.
 The operation typically runs March through October with limited weekend availability during winter months.
 Morning tours offer the advantage of cooler temperatures and smaller crowds compared to afternoon sessions.